MercuryWorkshop/anuraOS/documentation/appdevt.md

 ## Tips and Tricks

--   In iframed apps, Anura still gives you full access to the APIs and also gives you access to your app instance and the Window in the Window Manager.
+-   In iframed apps, Anura still gives you full access to the APIs through the `anura` object and also gives you access to your app instance and the Window in the Window Manager.
 You can access the WMWindow using `instanceWindow` and access your anura app instance using `instance` in your javascript.
 This could be used to manipulate the window or invoke actions on your app instance.
 An example is shown below where a back arrow is drawn on the window decorations in the marketplace app.

 ```js
 const back = html`